 Dubrovnik is a living fairy tale that shouldn’t be missed.
 It feels like a small town today, but 500 years ago, Dubrovnik was a major maritime power, with the third-biggest navy in the Mediterranean.
 Still jutting confidently into the sea and ringed by thick medieval walls, Dubrovnik deserves its nickname: the Pearl of the Adriatic.
-Within the ramparts, the traffic-free Old Town is a fun jumble of quiet, cobbled back lanes; low-impact museums; narrow, steep alleys; and kid-friendly squares.
+Within the ramparts, the traffic-free Old Town is a fun jumble of steep alleys, low-impact museums; al fresco cafés, and kid-friendly squares.
 After all these centuries, the buildings still hint at old-time wealth, and the central promenade remains the place to see and be seen.
-If I had to pick just one place to visit in Croatia, this would be it.

->

-> At a Glance
+At a Glance

 ▲▲▲ Stradun Stroll Charming walk through Dubrovnik's vibrant Old Town, ideal for coffee, ice cream, and people-watching.